-In this tutorial article, I will show you how to install Brackets Text editor or code editor on Ubuntu and its variants like Linux Mint, Elementary OS etc. Moreover, I will provide you source code or deb file, so that you can also install this Linux text editor on any other Linux Distros.
+In this tutorial article, I will show you how to install Brackets Text editor or code editor on Ubuntu and its variants like Linux Mint, Elementary OS, etc. Moreover, I will provide you with source code or deb file to install this Linux text editor on any other Linux Distros.

 Method 1: Install as a Snap Package